heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 The first `notify` call reaches the observer and logs the message.
 After unsubscribing, the second call goes nowhere.

 Going back to the watch party analogy: you're the host managing who gets updates about new episodes.
 Friends can join your notification list (subscribe), you tell everyone when episodes are available (notify), and friends can leave the list anytime (unsubscribe).
-The Observable pattern works the same way—it's just a more formal way of organizing who gets told about what.
+The Observable pattern works the same way.
+It's just a more formal way of organizing who gets told about what.

 ## Redux as an Observable